cloudflare/cloudflare-docs-engine/src/content/platform/cron-triggers/index.md

 ## Background

 Cron Triggers allow users to map a cron expression to a Worker script using a [ScheduledEvent](/runtime-apis/scheduled-event) listener that enables Workers to be executed on a schedule.
 Cron Triggers are ideal for running periodic jobs for maintenance or calling third-party APIs to collect up-to-date data.
-Cron Triggers are run on underutilized machines to make the best use of our capacity and route traffic efficiently.
+Workers scheduled by Cron Triggers will run on underutilized machines to make the best use of our capacity and route traffic efficiently.

 ## Adding CRON Triggers